CS2401-Fall2021/lab-8-BST/README.md

 *Important:* There may be duplicates, which should only occur ONLY ON THE RIGHT.
 If a left node is the same as the root then that is an error.

 ## Part 2: Max depth (20 pts code, ~10 lines of code)
-In Main.java implement ma(Node root).
+In Main.java implement treeDepth(Node root).
 However we don't want to count duplicates!
 If we have the following tree:
  >       A
  >      / \
  >     A   A